ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

 - created by mozilla teams with a main goal of correctness/reliability/speed
     - driven by massive tech debt of fixing bugs and issue
 - by many measures it's as fast as C
+    - oftentimes compiles to identical assembly as C
+- zig and carbon aim to be a better C, but rust doesnt try to be like C

 # REPL
 - https://github.com/google/evcxr